DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

+10th of May 2023: After several years of fine service, this server has become increasingly difficult to maintain and keep up.
+To get the server's benefits with higher uptime, you are welcome to give upvotes to https://github.com/AdguardTeam/HostlistsRegistry/issues/121

+————————————————————————————————

 After 1½ years of trial setups and tinkering until March 2021, I now offer my DNS server to be used by the public!
 That being said, there are a considerable number of drawbacks with it that means that it should ***NOT*** be used in setups where uptime, privacy, or impartiality is important.
 By using this server, you agree to at least having *read* and being aware of all the info written below.

 Additionally, downtime has increased in the autumn of 2022, in part due to non-existent feedback nor reports from its users, along with frequent PC problems on my end.